-Semipalmated Plover.
-This shorebird species seems to fit right in on our beaches, with its sandy white chest and seashell-brown feathers.
+Semipalmated Plover: This shorebird species seems to fit right in on our beaches, with its sandy white chest and seashell-brown feathers.
 Head to the quiet shores of a beach neighborhood like Inlet Beach to watch the Semipalmated Plover scurry through sand and pick out tiny crustaceans and insects to eat; listen for its quick high-pitched whistle.

-Osprey.
-Look for this raptor flying over South Walton’s waters as it searches for food.
+Osprey: Look for this raptor flying over South Walton’s waters as it searches for food.
 Listen for the Osprey’s high-pitched chirp — it’s one of the most common sounds on our beaches.

-“The most entertainment I get from any bird here is from the Ospreys,” Walt says.
+“The most entertainment I get from any bird here is from the Ospreys,” Walt said.
 “They’re fascinating to watch hunt.
 They circle overhead until they find something; and then they dive.
 They dive straight down and directly into the water — unlike other similar species.
 Sometimes they catch a fish that’s so big, they can’t even get airborne with it in their mouth.
 They have to drag it to shore.”

-Great Horned Owl.
-With vibrant yellow eyes, pointy ears and a speckled coat, the Great Horned Owl is easy to spot — if you happen to be bird watching at night, that is.
+Great Horned Owl: With vibrant yellow eyes, pointy ears and a speckled coat, the Great Horned Owl is easy to spot — if you happen to be bird watching at night, that is.
 Look for this beautiful owl in the densely wooded parts of parks like Deer Lake State Park or Grayton Beach State Park.
-You might even spot one along the nature trail of Alys Beach.
+You might even spot one along the nature trail in Alys Beach.
 Listen for its rhythmic song and loud hoots during the evening!

-Red-Headed Woodpecker.
-With a bright red head, a snowy-white chest and dark grey wings, the Red-Headed Woodpecker is difficult to miss.
+Red-Headed Woodpecker: With a bright red head, a snowy-white chest and dark grey wings, the Red-Headed Woodpecker is difficult to miss.
 Find this rare bird among the oaks and pines in South Walton’s parks and forest, and listen for its quick wood-pecking taps or the sound of its shrill, short call.